patrickt999/Cybersecurity/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because...<br/>
-- _What is the main advantage of automating configuration with Ansible?_ automating configuation with Ansible allows playbooks to be installed on multiple servers on a network with no manual configuration necessary
+* _What is the main advantage of automating configuration with Ansible?_<br/>
+automating configuation with Ansible allows playbooks to be installed on multiple servers on a network with no manual configuration necessary

 The playbook implements the following tasks: